Revision

 District (not exceeding five kilometers square) as may, by cession of

-particular states, and the acceptance of the Congress, become the seat of the
+particular states, and the acceptance of Congress, become the seat of the

 government of the United States;